 I called Bremen a city of fairytales and that is quite literal!
 Bremen features in the Brothers Grimm tale „The town musicians of Bremen“, a fairytale about four domestic animals heading out to become musicians in Bremen.
 The fairytale is from 1819 and has been adapted by Disney in 1922 amongst others.
 I still remember watching the movie repeatedly as a child.

 As fairytales tend to teach us about morale and social concerns, the tale features topics like aging, social injustice, migration, tolerance and freedom.
+So topics that are still very much relevant today and its a really beautiful story on top.

 Do you believe we can still learn from fairytales?